 Any injury to your dog that calls for an antiseptic is also worthy of a call your veterinarian.
-Punctures, animal bites or other serious wounds need professional medical attention, but your vet may give you the green light to treat less serious wounds at home or have you clean them before you get to the clinic.
+Punctures, animal bites, or other serious wounds need professional medical attention.
+But your vet might give you the green light to treat less serious wounds at home or have you clean them before you get to the clinic.

-Don't be so quick to reach for the isopropyl alcohol -- rubbing alcohol -- for treating your dog.
+Don't be quick to reach for the isopropyl alcohol —rubbing alcohol — for treating your dog.
 While an effective antiseptic, it can burn when applied topically and can cause toxicity if he licks the area, as well as irritate his respiratory tract.
-You can use it to clean your dog's living quarters, such as a crate or kennel at a boarding facility, when disinfecting is necessary.
+However, you can use it to clean a dog's living quarters, such as a crate or kennel at a boarding facility, when disinfecting is necessary.
 Potassium peroxymonosulfate, sold under the brand name Trifectant, is another effective disinfectant that animal shelters use for cleaning.

 Antiseptics destroy microorganisms indiscriminately and also prevent them from growing.
 Conversely, when your vet discerns that an antibiotic is warranted, she recommends it based on the type of infection present.
 For example, a fungal infection won't respond well to an antibiotic designed to target a specific bacterial infection.
 Keep in mind that sweeping use of antibiotics — even topical ones — can also lead to increased resistance against them, making certain infections hard to treat.